Joseph Pilates Is the Einstein of Fitness!

 I must diverge here to give Clara credit.
 It is said that behind every great man is a great woman and Clara is a great example.
 She and Joe established a studio where they both taught and developed “Contrology,” but according to Mary who was taught by both of them, it was Clara’s business-sense that kept the studio running, and “she was the better teacher!”

 Though Pilates was a fitness genius, he had a complicated personal life.
 His wife and 2 children were not with him when he moved to New York, although years later one daughter joined him as a teacher in his studio.
 He had intimate relations with other women besides Clara.
 And tragically, despite his great dedication to physical fitness, he became a heavy drinker and cigar smoker.
 These habits only appeared late in his life and Mary believes that they reflected a bitterness over not receiving the recognition from the medical community that his so deserved.
 The drinking became such a problem that finally Ted Shawn, the director of Jacob’s Pillow, asked him not to return.
-The smoking habit finally killed him – he died of emphyzema at the age of 83.
+The smoking habit finally killed him – he died of emphysema at the age of 83.

 Pilates wrote 2 books, Return to Life Through Contrology and Your Health.
-He was a prolific inventor of exercise equipment and rehabilitation aparatus with over 20 patents.
+He was a prolific inventor of exercise equipment and rehabilitation apparatus with over 20 patents.
 As a testament to his total belief in his method, Joe Pilates exercised rigorously until shortly before his death.

 He died in New York in 1967.
 There are reports that he died of smoke inhalation from a fire.
-But those who were there at the time such as Mary confirm that he died of his cigar smoking habit a year after a fire that occured in a storage room.
+But those who were there at the time such as Mary confirm that he died of his cigar smoking habit a year after a fire that occurred in a storage room.
 This fire had nothing to do with his death.
-The New York Times obituary read, “…a white-maned lion with steel blue eyes (one was glass from a boxing mishap), and mahagony skin, and as limber in his 80’s as a teenager.”
+The New York Times obituary read, “…a white-maned lion with steel blue eyes (one was glass from a boxing mishap), and mahogany skin, and as limber in his 80’s as a teenager.”

 He always knew that his exercise method would someday become a worldwide sensation.
 He stated it in one of his books, and two days before his death repeated it to his lawyer.